License to Drive: Plot

-Southern California teenager Les Anderson tries to get his driver's license to impress his crush, beautiful Mercedes Lane.
+"Elmdale, California" teenager Les Anderson tries to get his driver's license to impress his crush, beautiful Mercedes Lane.
 He fails the knowledge portion of the exam but inadvertently causes a computer surge.

 Les's failing marks are thought to be irretrievable, but the Department of Motor Vehicles lets him pass the exam after comparing him to his twin sister's high marks.
 He eventually passes the road test, but his real test scores are finally retrieved and his license is revoked.

-Les tries concealing the truth from his parents, but his mother finds out the truth and his father grounds him for two weeks.
+Les tries concealing the truth from his parents, but his mother finds out and his father grounds him for two weeks.
 Les had previously made plans to drive his grandfather's prized 1972 Cadillac Sedan de Ville and decides to sneak away anyway for a joyride with Mercedes.

-Mercedes gets drunk and then she and Les accidentally cave in the hood of the car after dancing on it.
-She passes out; Les panics and goes to his best friend Dean's house to have him fix the dent in the car's hood.
+Mercedes gets drunk, and she and Les accidentally cave in the hood of the car after dancing on it.
+She passes out; Les panics and goes to his best friend Dean's house to have him pound out the dent in the car's hood.

-Dean persuades Les to continue the joyride along with their friend Charles, but are unaware Les still does not have his license.
+Dean persuades Les to continue the joyride along with their friend Charles, but are unaware that Les does not have his license.
 The three put Mercedes in the trunk of the car and continue their night on the town, causing even more damage to the Cadillac.
 Meanwhile, Mrs. Anderson wakes up her husband late in the night announcing she is in labor.

 The next day, Les drops off Charles and Dean at their homes.
 Mercedes wakes up and believes that the night prior was a dream.
-Les drops her off at her house where they share a kiss.
+Les drops her off at her house, where they share a kiss.
 Les gets in trouble with his father Robert after returning home with the damaged Cadillac.

-Mrs. Anderson is still in labor, but since the car's transmission will not shift into drive Les is forced to drive his family to the hospital in reverse.
-She is taken into the hospital but a crane fails outside and a falling steel girder crushes the Cadillac, much to the shock of Les and Robert.
+Mrs. Anderson insists that Robert hold her hand on the way to the hospital, forcing Les to drive.
+They make it in time, driving backwards part of the way when the transmission gets stuck in reverse.
+Robert forgives Les, saying they'll have the car repaired before his grandfather returns.
+The car is then crushed by a malfunctioning construction crane.

-Sometime later, Mrs. Anderson gives birth to twin babies, and the family tries to explain the state of the Cadillac to Les's grandfather, but Grandpa laughs it off as he reveals he has severely damaged his son's own BMW in an accident.
-Robert gives the BMW to Les and jokingly tells him to take good care of it.
+Sometime later, Mrs. Anderson has given birth twin babies.
+The family tries to explain the state of the Cadillac to Les's grandfather, but he laughs it off as he reveals he has severely damaged his son's own BMW in an accident.
+Robert gives the BMW keys to Les and jokingly tells him to take good care of it.

-Although Les thanks his father, he has changed his mind and doesn't want it anymore.
-Mercedes pulls up in a white Volkswagen Golf Cabriolet and picks up Les.
-He gets in her car and drives away, implying that he eventually got his license.
+Mercedes pulls up in a white Volkswagen Golf Cabriolet to pick up Les.
+He gets in her car and they drive away.

+Production

+The film was based on a short story, published in 1986, in National Lampoon by Neil Tolkin.
+The working title was To Live and Drive in L.A..

+Locations included: Westwood, Los Angeles, Walter Reed Middle School in North Hollywood, Los Angeles; Johnie's Broiler in Downey, California; and Terminal Island in Los Angeles.